 \begin{note} It is for this reason that we hesitate to take \autoref{thm:tiling spaces are inverse limits} in the generality as originally stated, prompting us to add the extra "geometric normality" assumption.
 This assumption is essentially assumed in first half of the proof, but is dropped later on, claiming that the Vorono\"{i} cells of a locator set will induce a "polytope" cell division.
 From this it is implied that the tiles are closed topological disks meeting in connected, topological disks after sufficient subdivision.

 As explained above, this is not guaranteed for Vorono\"{i} cells in a general Riemannian manfiold.
-We admit that perhaps the assumption that $\mc{M}$ is a Riemannian \textit{homogeneous} space will allow for a "polytope" Vorono\"{i} cell decomposition, but the author has been unable to locate a proof of this fact in the non-Euclidean setting.
-Since we will require an induced CW structure on $\mc{M}$, we refrain from making such claims.
+We admit that perhaps the assumption that $\mc{M}$ is a Riemannian \term{homogeneous} space will allow for a "polytope" Vorono\"{i} cell decomposition, but the author has been unable to locate a proof of this fact in the non-Euclidean setting.
 If the claim is indeed true in the general setting, then we have not added any unnecessary assumptions. \end{note}

 Using simple tilings allows us to focus on how tiles are allowed to meet, rather than on the specific geometry of their intersecting boundaries.
 Because of this, simple tiling spaces are often easier to understand, and the assumption that tiling spaces are simple is practically a given in the field of study.
 For example, the topology of such tiling spaces is fairly well-understood (see \cite{sadun2008topology}).
 As a specific case-study, a theorem of \cite{sadun2003tilingfiberbundles} states that such tiling spaces are fiber bundles over the torus $\TT^n$.
 This is the theorem which we generalize in \autoref{sec:fiber bundles}.
-To the author's knowledge, no appropriate generalization of simple tilings has been presented for more general tiling spaces; providing and justifying such a definition is the goal of \autoref{sec:simple tilings}.